• <GetStart>

 Files that are marked Only on first install in the deployment package that already exist on the mobile device will be ignored by syncapp and are not updated even if a newer version is included in the updated package.

-Be careful when including data files in an application package that is used with syncapp since any data files that are in use by the current application will be locked which will result in errors when syncapp attempts to overwrite them.
+Be careful when including data files in an application package that is used with syncapp as any data files that are in use by the current application will be locked which will result in errors when syncapp attempts to overwrite them.
 Either close any files that may be updated prior to calling syncapp or mark the data files as Only on first install in the Deploy Applications tool and use syncdata to update them instead.

 Note that if as part of the application update the currently running .pen file is updated to a newer version, syncapp will restart the application in order to run the updated version.
 This means that any logic that follows the call to syncapp will not be executed.
 To avoid problems, make sure that the call to syncapp is the last call in the procedure.
-For example, to combine the application update with calls to syncdata to update data files, place the calls to syncdata before the call to syncapp.
+For example, to combine the application update with calls to syncdata to update data, place the calls to syncdata before the call to syncapp.

 Return Value